Skip to content

 November 11, 1972, Kentucky played their final football game at Stoll Field/McLean Stadium.
 Kentucky beat the Vanderbilt Commodores 14-13.

-November 11, 1978, once again Americans celebrated Veterans Day on the 11th day of the 11th month after being celebrated in October for several years.
+November 11, 1978, Americans renewed celebrating Veterans Day on the 11th day of the 11th month after being celebrated in October for several years.

-November 11, 1980, newly elected Ronald Regan and the Republican-led Senate delivered the largest defense budget to Congress.
-They requested $3 billion more than last year’s $157 billion Pentagon budget.
+November 11, 1980, newly elected President R. Reagan and the Republican-led Senate delivered the largest defense budget to Congress.
+They requested $3 billion more than the previous year’s $157 billion Pentagon budget.
 Senators also requested defense spending to increase by 9% to 13% a year to allow for inflation.
 Congress acknowledged the massive increase in military expenditures; however, they said it was important strategically.

-November 11, 1984, after 42 years, America finally recognized the men of the 192nd Light Tank Battalion for their WWII duty.
-The acknowledgment came during a Veterans Day ceremony at Harrodsburg National Guard Armory.
+November 11, 1984, after 42 years, America finally recognized the men of the 192nd Light Tank Battalion for their WWII fighting.
+The acknowledgment came during a Veterans Day ceremony at Harrodsburg National Guard.
 They all received a Bronze Star.

 November 11, 1990, America celebrated Veterans Day under the shadow of a Mideast War.
-Defense Secretary and international war criminal Dick Cheney paid tribute to the American troops stationed in Middle Eastern Countries.
+Alleged international war criminal, Secretary Dick Cheney, paid tribute to the American troops stationed in Middle Eastern Countries.

 November 11, 1998, Hickman native Elvis Jacob Stahr Jr. died of cancer.
-After graduating from UK in 1936, he attended Merton College at Oxford University as a Rhodes Scholar.
-After World War II, he returned to the states and became a professor and then dean of the College of Law before becoming president of West Virginia University.
-Mr. Stahr was also the U.S. Secretary of the Army, President of Indiana University, and President of the National Audubon Society from 1968 until 1981.
+After graduating from UK in 1936; he attended Merton College at Oxford University as a Rhodes Scholar.
+After World War II, he returned to the States and became a professor, and then dean of the College of Law before becoming president of West Virginia University.
+Mr. Stahr’s other credentials include, U.S. Secretary of the Army, President of Indiana University, and President of the National Audubon Society from 1968 until 1981.

-November 11, 2008, Jockey Julien Leparoux, 27, from Senlis, France, rode seven winners on the Veterans Day card at Churchill Downs to match the single-day record of Hall of Famer Pat Day, who initially set the mark on June 20, 1984.
+November 11, 2008, Jockey Julien Leparoux, 27, from Senlis, France, rode seven winners on the Churchill Downs Veterans Day card, which matched Pat Day’s June 20, 1984 feat.

-November 11, 2011, Kentucky defeated Marist College 108-58 in the season opener to secure the 34th consecutive win in Rupp Arena under John Calipari, setting a new record for consecutive wins in the building.
+November 11, 2011, Kentucky defeated Marist College 108-58 in the season opener to secure the 34th consecutive win in Rupp Arena under John Calipari, setting a new record for successive victories in the building.

-November 11, 2016, Katie Schaftiein delivered quintuplets; four girls and one boy, at UK’s Chandler Medical Center.
+November 11, 2016, Katie Schaftiein delivered quintuplets on her 26th birthday!
+The four girls and one boy were born in Lexington.

-November 11, 2018, the Kentucky International Convention Center hosted the 2018 American Bully Kennel Club’s 12th annual confirmation event.
-It was the 1st time the Bullys came to Kentucky.
+November 11, 2018, the Kentucky International Convention Center hosted the 2018 American Bully Kennel Club’s 12th annual confirmation event; the 1st time the Bullys came to Kentucky.

-November 11, 2018, UofL fired Bobby Petrino as head football coach with two games remaining.
-His record for his 2nd stint in five years at UL was 36-26.
-His overall record for nine years with the university was 77-35.
+November 11, 2018, UofL fired Bobby Petrino as head football coach with two games remaining in the season.
+This happened during his 2nd stint (36-26).
+His overall record for nine years was 77-35.

-November 11, 2020, a report showed that the American veteran population constantly changes.
-For example, Gulf War-era veterans now account for the largest share, surpassing Vietnam-era veterans.
-In addition, the demographic profile of veterans will change in the next few decades.
-Currently, 91% are men, while 9% are women.
-By 2045, the share of female veterans will double to 18%.
+On November 11, 2020, Gulf War-era veterans accounted for the largest share of the American veteran population, surpassing Vietnam-era veterans.
+Simultaneously, 91% were men, while 9% were women.
+By 2045, the percentage of female veterans may double to 18%.